JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script performs special action on files
+This script performs special actions on files